hortonworks/cloudbreak/README.md

 ## How to use with DPS

-Clone DPS repository from hortonworks/dps-platform
+Clone DPS repository from https://github.com/hortonworks/dps-platform .

-Put dps-platform path into your Profile:
+Put `dps-platform` path into your `Profile`:
 ```
 export DPS_REPO=/Users/YOUR_USERNAME/DPS_PROJECT_DIR
 ```
-By default it will build docker images from your dps-platform directory, but if you want to use a specific version of DPS you can put the DPS_VERSION env variable into your Profile file.
+By default it will build docker images from your `dps-platform` directory, but if you want to use a specific version of DPS you can put the `DPS_VERSION` env variable into your `Profile` file.
 In this case it will download images from the repository instead of building them.
 ```
 export DPS_VERSION=2.0.0.0-132
 ```
-If you want to force build the project with `docker build` use the FORCE_BUILD env variable.
+If you want to force build the project with `docker build` use the `FORCE_BUILD` env variable.
 ```
 export FORCE_BUILD=true
 ```